davekelly/DH-Boilerplate/readme.md

 There's a basic `catalogue` resource declared in `app/routes.php` as a starting point for building an item catalogue.

 Take a look at `app/controllers/CatalogueController.php` for its setup.
+There is a simple catalogue search, and a CSV import function included - you can configure the fields searched and imported in `app/models/Catalogue.php`.

 View templates are in `app/views/catalogue`, with localisation options for headings, labels, etc held in `app/lang/en/catalogue.php` and `app/lang/en/messages.php`.

-To set it up, run the database migration provided (and optionally seed the database with a single test record).
+To set it up, run the database migration provided.
+You can optionally seed the database with a single test record, or import a CSV to seed the database (look at `/app/database/seeds/CatalogueTableDataSeeder.php`).
 Alter the migration schema and update the Catalogue model at `app/models/Catalogue.php` to extend it.

 ##Front-end related